 CPA Requirements

 Understanding the CPA criteria by state is essential for the CPA Exam.
-Each of the 55 jurisdictions that issue CPA licenses (the 50 states plus Washington, DC, Guam, Puerto Rico, the Virgin Islands, and the Mariana Islands) has its own set of requirements that applicants must meet in order to be licensed.
+Each of the 55 jurisdictions that issue CPA licenses (the 50 states plus Washington, DC, Guam, Puerto Rico, the Virgin Islands, and the Mariana Islands) has its own set of requirements that applicants must meet to be licensed.
 However, in general, the CPA requires applicants to:

 Note: Since these criteria widely vary by state, students are advised to check the requirements page on the official AICPA website.